Sharon has been an online writer for over eight years. Her articles focus on everything from cooking recipes to creating family traditions.

 Yet even if the bride’s family could not afford luxurious dowries, they still wished to offer the groom what they could to symbolize the significance of marrying and taking care of their daughter.

 Hope chests were often built for young girls by their fathers, who would spend countless hours creating and decorating this special gift.
 In many cases, they would become a family heirloom as they were passed down from mother to daughter.

 Daughters were taught by their mothers how to sew, knit, crochet, and embroider at an early age.
 In preparation for marriage, young women would accumulate a collection of their handcrafted items to store in a special chest.

 This chest was a symbol of hope for the future.
 It would contain items such as quilts, linens, aprons, and even lingerie.
 The box and its contents would become part of the new bride's household.

 The Lane Furniture Company

 The tradition began to lose its popularity in the U.S. by the beginning of the 20th century.
-But during World War I which began in 1914, the government offered a contract to the Lane Furniture Company to build ammunition boxes for the military out of pine.
-Once the war was over, the assembly process transformed to production and promotion of cedar boxes.
+But during World War I, which began in 1914, the government offered a contract to the Lane Furniture Company to build ammunition boxes for the military out of pine.
+Once the war was over, the assembly process transformed into the production and promotion of cedar boxes.
 And hope chests became popular again for many decades through World War II in the 1940s and beyond.